Metabolism 101: Introduction to Metabolism and Nutrition

 • Resistance training

 It accounts for approximately 5% of daily energy use.
 High-level or professional athletes are a notable exception.
-An even greater percentage of their energy use can come from exercise.
+An even greater percentage of their energy use can come from exercise, as per our Halifax dietitian, Megan.

 Current recommendations for exercise